pipe-cd/actions-gh-release/README.md

 # # If specified, all matching commits will be included to release.
 Empty means including alls.
 #
 # commitInclude:
+#   parentOfMergeCommit: bool     # True is whether the commit is the parent commit of the matching merge commit.
+Default is false.
 #   prefixes: []string            # Matches if commit's subject is prefixed by one of the given values.
 Default is emtpy.
 #   contains: []string            # Matches if commit's body is containing one of the given values.
 Default is emtpy.
 #